-As at September 30, 2017, the Company was in the exploration and development stage and therefore did not have revenues from operations.
-Interest income on the cash balances held in the bank for the nine-month period ended September 30, 2017 was minimal and in line with the nine-month period ended September 30, 2016, because of low bank interest rates and cash balances.
+As at December 31, 2017, the Company was in the exploration and development stage and therefore did not have revenues from operations.
+Interest income on the cash balances held in the bank for the year ended December 31, 2017 was minimal and in line with the year ended December 31, 2016, because of low bank interest rates and cash balances.
+As at December 31, 2017 the Company had other income of \$541k related to sales of supplies of to contractors and employees.